Finnigans: Expansion and advertising

 In 1851, Finnigans gained international recognition when the house won a gold medal for craftsmanship at Prince Albert’s Great Exhibition at the Crystal Palace, thereby spreading Finnigans’ reputation even wider.

 By 1855, Finnigans had branched out, and now advertised as a trunk and portmanteau manufacturer.
 Its range of items constantly increased to include new items that were adapted to the new means of transportation.

 One such item was the "Treble Folding Portmanteau" so constructed that the compartments were accessible at once and entirely distinct from each other, "rendering it unnecessary for luggage being disturbed or moved in passing through the customs."

 The house's growth led to the opening of new premises at Piccadilly and Oxford Street, in addition to its original location at Market Street, Manchester.

 William Finnigan, who embodied the second generation of the family business, built on his father's business and was behind the company's diversification and commercial success.
-He took over when Brian Finnigan passed away in 1868.
+He took over when Brian Finnigan died in 1868.

-Expanding to New Bond Street in London and Liverpool
+Expansion

 In 1879, William Finnigan opened a Finnigans shop at 18 New Bond Street in London.
 Soon, American millionaires such as the Rockefellers, the Vanderbilts and the Fords joined the house's customer base.
 Opposite Finnigans on Bond Street was Asprey: the two houses enjoyed a friendly rivalry that led to fruitful commercial developments.
 Still specializing in leather and saddlery, Finnigans also sold clocks, watches, and silverware.

 Their London other addresses were Clifford Street, Coach & Horses Yard, Old Burlington Street while their London works were at 6–10 Lexington Street, W1.

 Finnigans also had stores in Liverpool at 32 Bold Street and 37–41 Dale Street.

 By the end of the century, the company outgrew its Manchester premises and moved to a more spacious building in Deansgate.
 With the department store Kendals at one end and Finnigans at the other, Deansgate became Manchester's main shopping street.
 The Deansgate store was later enlarged to encompass Finnigan's galleries, including a sports department, fashion and menswear, as well as beauty products.